 - Train all the workers and staff on the procedures of privacy and security;

-- Correctly dispose, any type of document containing personal health information protected by the security rule;
+- Correctly dispose of, any type of document containing personal health information protected by the security rule;

-- Make sure that every person with access of the medical records have a individual login and password;
+- Make sure that every person with access to the medical records has an individual login and password;

 - Designate a trusted employee to oversee the security protocols and procedures adopted, ensuring that there are no failures, or that in the event of failure, it is communicated and duly corrected;